vonrashey/aws-bootcamp-cruddur-2023/journal/week0.md

 ![AWS Budget](https://github.com/vonrashey/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/Budget.png)

-6. Install AWS CLI
+**6. Install AWS CLI**

 I also worked on installing the AWS CLI and saving the environment variables in gitpod.
-The resulting gitpod.yml file looks like this:
+The resulting `gitpod.yml` file looks like this:

 ```

 tasks:
   - name: aws-cli
     env: